(a) As used in this section, the terms defined in this subdivision have the following meanings.

 (4) shall develop a comprehensive, multiyear, predesign plan for the restoration of the Capitol building, review the plan periodically, and, as appropriate, amend and modify the plan.
 The predesign plan shall identify appropriate and required functions of the Capitol building; identify and address space requirements for legislative, executive, and judicial branch functions; and identify and address the long-term maintenance and preservation requirements of the Capitol building.
 In developing the predesign plan, the commission shall take into account the comprehensive plan for the Minnesota State Capitol Area, as amended in 2010, the rules governing zoning and design for the Capitol Area, citizen access, information technology needs, energy efficiency, security, educational programs including public and school tours, and any additional space needs for the efficient operation of state government;

-(7) may solicit gifts, grants, or donations of any kind from any private or public source to carry out the purposes of this section.
+(8) may solicit gifts, grants, or donations of any kind from any private or public source to carry out the purposes of this section.
+For purposes of this section, the commissioner of administration may expend money appropriated by the legislature for these purposes in the same manner as private persons, firms, corporations, and associations make expenditures for these purposes.
 All gifts, grants, or donations received by the commission shall be deposited in a State Capitol preservation account established in the special revenue fund.
-Money in the account is appropriated to the commissioner of administration for the activities of the commission and implementation of the predesign plan under this section.
+Money in the account is appropriated to the commissioner of administration for the activities of clause (5), the commission, and implementation of the predesign plan under this section.
+The gift acceptance procedures under sections 16A.013 to 16A.016 do not apply to this clause.
+Appropriations under this clause do not cancel and are available until expended.